-The Spring 2000 CNI Task Force meeting, to be held in Washington, DC at the Renaissance Hotel on March 27-28, 2000, offers a wide range of presentations that advance and report on CNI’s programs, showcase projects developed by Task Force member institutions, and highlight key activities in the broader field of networked information at a national and international level.
-This provides a roadmap to the sessions at the meeting, which includes an unusually strong and varied range of breakout sessions focusing on current developments in networked information.
+The Spring 2001 CNI Task Force meeting, to be held in Washington, DC at the Hilton Hotel & Towers on April 9-10, 2001, offers a wide range of presentations that advance and report on CNI’s programs, showcase projects developed by Task Force member institutions, and highlight key activities in the broader field of networked information at a national and international level.
+This provides a roadmap to the sessions at the meeting, which includes an extensive series of breakout sessions focusing on current developments in networked information.

-Along with plenary and breakout sessions, the meeting includes ample time for informal networking with colleagues and a reception on the evening of March 27.
-The CNI meeting leads off a week of conferences in Washington dealing with advanced technology and higher education; all of these will be held at the Renaissance hotel.
-For Internet 2 member institutions, the I2 spring meeting will take place on March 29; information on this is at <www.internet2.edu>.
-The EDUCAUSE Net 2000 meeting, covering policy issues related to networking, has an opening reception on March 29, and sessions March 30-31.
-CNI attendees who are still in town are welcome to join us for the Net 2000 opening reception, even if they cannot stay for the Net 2000 conference.
-Information and registration information for Net 2000 can be found at <www.educause.edu>.
+Along with plenary and breakout sessions, the meeting includes ample time for informal networking with colleagues and a reception on the evening of April 9.
+The CNI spring task force meeting is followed immediately by the EDUCAUSE Net 2001 meeting, covering policy issues related to networking in higher education.
+Net 2001 has an opening session and a welcome reception on April 10, and continues on April 11.
+CNI attendees who are still in town are welcome to join us for the Net 2001 opening session and reception on April 10, even if they cannot stay for the main Net 2001 conference.
+Information and registration information for Net 2001 can be found at <www.educause.edu>.

 The Plenary Sessions